evagabriela/WDI/curriculum/README.md

   - _Starter Code_: __________________ for demos, as well as questions for guided and independent practice
   - _Solution Code_: _________________ with answers to questions from guided and independent practice
   - _Assets_
-    - **Dataset**: Includes or links to the dataset(s) used during demo, guided, and independent practice
     - **Images**: Includes or links to any images referenced
     - **Slides**: Includes and links to the baseline lesson deck for you to modify